 You may request us to pay you back by sending us a request in writing.
 If you send a request in writing, send your bill and documentation of any payment you have made.
 It's a good idea to make a copy of your bill and receipts for your records.
-You must submit your claim to us within 12 months of the date you received the service or item.
+You must submit your claim to us within 12 months for medical services, or 3 years for Part D drugs, of the date you received the service, item, or drug.